MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----image--element.md

 ## brightness

-You can use the **blacklevel** property attribute of the &lt;image&gt; element to display various pictures that have different brightness settings.
+You can use the **blacklevel** property attribute of the <image&gt; element to display various pictures that have different brightness settings.

 The value of the **blacklevel** property attribute can be any value between 0 to 1.
 By default, the value is 0, indicating that the level of brightness in the original image is preserved.
 The value 1 indicates the highest level of brightness.

-For example, to display five pictures that have different brightness settings, you can use the &lt;image&gt; element and set a different value for the **blacklevel** property attribute, as shown in the following VML representation:
+For example, to display five pictures that have different brightness settings, you can use the <image&gt; element and set a different value for the **blacklevel** property attribute, as shown in the following VML representation:

 ![image1.jpg (5770 bytes)](images/image1.jpg)![image3\-2.jpg (2579 bytes)](images/image3-2.jpg)![image3\-3.jpg (2330 bytes)](images/image3-3.jpg)![image3\-4.jpg (2727 bytes)](images/image3-4.jpg)![image3\-5.jpg (2435 bytes)](images/image3-5.jpg)